NBISweden/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 Preparing your project for receiving data should be a core aim in your research management.

 Sometimes a project will increase in size and scope, sub-projects will form, and data production will expand as new data are required and generated.
-When this happens, it may require changes and adaptations to already existant file structures.
+When this happens, it may require changes and adaptations to already existing file structures.
 A file structure should be treated as a living document, continuously adapting to changes.
 A file structure is not decided once, and then remaining in a static state throughout the data life cycle.

-## The thid-person view
+## The third-person view

 When settling for a data and file structure we need to take into account more than our own personal preferences.
 The ultimate goal for research data is making it useful for the scientific society of today and tomorrow.
 Data can, and will, be important to more researchers than ourselves, and should therefore be prepared and treated in such a way that it can be read and interpreted by others.
 This may come in conflict with our everyday use of the data.
 The data and file structure we find most convenient for ourselves, here, today, may not be the most convenient structure for our future selves, or other researchers in general.

 Maintaining a file system adaptable to our own changing research requirements, while also being understandable for other researchers tomorrow, can be a challenging task.
-We need to consider the present as well as tomorrow, and own view as well as others.
+We need to consider the present as well as tomorrow, and our own view as well as others.

 ### Preserving data timelines